Anatomy of a Steel Building: Standing Seam and Screw Down Roofing Systems.

 What component assists in bracing the structure and allows for roof panels to attach?

 Like most standing seam panels, screw down panels attached to a prefab steel building with fasteners.
 However, despite being made from the same material, the two are considerably different.
 As the name implies, the panels of a screw down roof are well, screwed down – leaving the fasteners exposed.
 The panels overlap each other almost in a layered like fashion while the fasteners attach the roof sheeting to the main structure and each other.
 (More details to come with specific information for unloading, storing and installing roof panels best practice) See figure below of a typical detail of a roof panel.

 - Roof sheeting is usually less expensive to that of the standing seam panel.

 - Save time and money on installation.

 - Does not require additional tools to install.

 - Easy to install, easier to install incorrectly.
 Please READ all installation/erection manuals that come with your building.

 - Does not support large R-value insulation.

-Make sure you understand your needs and the needs of the project before deciding which roof system to go with.
-Are you in colder climate and require an uncompressed, high R-value insulation?
+Make sure you understand your needs and the needs of the project before deciding which roof system to chose.
+Are you in a colder climate and require an uncompressed, high R-value insulation?
 Does your city have requirements as to which type of roof system you can use?
 Is money an issue?
-As always, please make sure you are communicating with your local permit/building departments and project manager or coordinator you are working with from the prefabricated metal building company.
+As always, please make sure you are communicating with your local permit/building departments and a project manager or coordinator you are working with from the prefabricated metal building company.

 For more information about the Anatomy of a Steel Building, CLICK HERE or give us a call 888-783-3535